Contact us today for a free quote.

 An ecological survey is needed prior to submitting planning applications if there is a chance of pre-existing protected habitats or species on site.
 They are also required if the development has the potential to impact any future biodiversity.
 Ecological surveys are commonly used during the due diligence stage in connection with an acquisition or property merger.

-Ecological surveys can also help to determine whether further specific surveys need to be undertaken such as protected species surveys, habitat surveys or ecological impact assessments.
+Ecological surveys can also help to determine whether further specific surveys need to be undertaken, such as European protected species surveys, habitat surveys or ecological impact assessments.

-If you are unsure if you require an ecological survey, then pre-application discussions with the local planning authority and local record centres can advise if survey work will be required.
+If you are unsure if you require an ecological survey, then pre-application discussions with the local planning authorities and local record centres can advise if survey work will be required.

 Why choose Collington Winter?

-As an experienced ecology consultancy, our team at Collington Winter Environmental are well equipped to carry out all manner of ecological reports and detailed surveys for planning proposals.
+As an experienced ecology consultancy, our ecological surveyors at Collington Winter Environmental are well equipped to carry out all manner of ecological reports and detailed surveys for planning proposals.

-Our Ecology Director, Olivia Collington, has many years of experience in the field of Ecology.
+Our Ecology Director, Olivia Collington, holds a Natural England license.
 Olivia has worked with protected species across the UK undertaking ecology surveys.
-She is also experienced in report writing, creating scientific reports for submission at planning.
+She is also experienced in ecological and environmental management.

 We also offer Landscape Architecture Services to all locations of the United Kingdom.